Prime and polynomial distances in colourings of the plane: Concluding remarks and open problems

 \begin{theorem}[Bergelson and Leibman {\cite{bergelson1996polynomial}}] Let $f(x)=a_rx^r + \cdots + a_1x$ be a polynomial with integer coefficients so that $a_r \ge 1$ and $f(0)=0$, and let $X\subseteq \mathbb{Z}^d$ be a finite set.
 Then every finite colouring of $\mathbb{Z}^d$ contains a monochromatic homothetic copy of $X$ with scaling factor $f(n)$ for some $n\in \mathbb{N}$ with $f(n)\ge 1$. \end{theorem}

 Gallai (see~\cite{rado1945note} for a published proof) showed that for every finite set $X\subset \mathbb{R}^d$, every finite colouring of $\mathbb{R}^d$ contains a monochromatic homothetic copy of $X$.
 A standard proof of Gallai's theorem uses the multi-dimensional van der Waerden’s theorem.
-Following this proof and instead using Theorem~\ref{polyvan}, we can obtain a version of Gallai's theorem with a polynomial restriction on the scaling factor of the monochromatic homothetic copy.
+It is well know that with exactly the same standard transference, one can obtain the following from Theorem~\ref{polyvan}.
 For another version of Gallai's theorem with restrictions, see~\cite{davies2021solution}.